 While this post is about maternity photoshoot poses, I just want to mention lighting briefly.
 When you’re photographing form, light direction is extremely important.

-Regardless of whether you use natural light or flash, the best ways to light a maternity photoshoot are:
+Regardless of whether you use natural light or flash for maternity photography, the best ways to light a maternity photoshoot are:

 If you liked this article…